Looking for a turkey game to play with your kids?

-The longest part of set up is remembering where you put your Thanksgiving decorations and tchotchkes. - Anyone else use that word?
+The longest part of set up is remembering where you put your Thanksgiving decorations and tchotchkes. – Anyone else uses that word?

 Don’t already own dice?
 No worries.
 I’ve got you.
-See below in our supply list or make your own like we did for our movement dice here!
+See below in our supply list or make your own as we did for our movement dice here!

 There are SO MANY important math skills being introduced here: